ahmedalhindi/Q-me/README.md

 # User story

 1. The admin of a Que location needs to login to create a Que.
-The admin is the only role that is allowed to add, delete and disable services
+The admin is the only role that is allowed to add, delete and disable queus and services

 2. The visitor login is optional only to allow a user to save favourit Ques in their account. otherwise a guest user is able to obtain a ticket.